shahdharmil11/FinSight/README.md

 For example, if a test fails, you might want to stop the pipeline execution, notify relevant team members via email or messaging systems, or roll back changes if necessary.
 Conditional triggering of tasks can be achieved by defining appropriate failure conditions in the CI/CD configuration file (e.g., .gitlab-ci.yml etc.).
 These conditions can specify actions to take when tests fail, such as skipping deployment steps or initiating remediation processes.

 4. **Reporting Failure of Tasks:** In Docker compose up we have added application level reporting of the dag failure tasks.
-So when ever any dag fails an email is sent to prayaga.a@northeasten.edu email.
+So when ever any dag fails an email is sent to shah.dharmil@northeastern.edu email.

 **Note:** Few of the test cases failed but as the time project progress more will be added and integrated in the pipeline.
 Below is the Current Test Functionality
 ![x](./images/Test-Screenshot.png)